Howard Phillips (activist): Presidential campaigns

 Phillips first campaigned for president in 1992, as an independent.
 He refused to support the re-election of Republican George H. W. Bush or Democratic challenger Bill Clinton.
 He finished in seventh place in the popular vote.
 The campaign received 43,369 votes for 0.04% of the total vote.

 Phillips was chosen by an overwhelming majority of delegates at the National Convention of the U.S. Taxpayers Party, in San Diego, California, on August 17, 1996, to serve as its presidential candidate in the 1996 election.
 Phillips finished sixth, with 184,656 votes, for 0.19% of the total vote.

-In the 2000 U.S presidential election, Phillips received 98,020 votes for 0.1% of the total vote and a sixth-place finish.
+In the 2000 U.S. presidential election, Phillips received 98,020 votes for 0.1% of the total vote and a sixth-place finish.

 Death

-Phillips died at his home in Vienna, Virginia, on April 20, 2013, at the age of 72 after a battle with frontotemporal dementia and Alzheimer's disease.
+Phillips died at his home in Vienna, Virginia, on April 20, 2013, at the age of 72 after a 50-year-long battle with frontotemporal dementia and Alzheimer's disease.
 A private service was held on April 29, 2013 with Chuck Baldwin, the 2008 Constitution Party presidential nominee, officiating.